 Because K. drynarioides and G. kirkii have relatively compact genomes, multiple representatives of three cotton species previously used for repetitive analysis {Renny-Byfield, 2016 #74} were included in the clustering to aid in the identification of repeat-derived sequences.
-Just over two million reads derived from these five species (comprising 1% genome size equivalents each) were co-clustered using the RepeatExplorer pipeline, producing a total 74,001 clusters (n >2 reads).
-Because the smallest clusters are neither informative nor reliable indicators of repetitiveness, we chose to annotate only those clusters composed of greater than 0.01% of the total reads input (=201 reads), resulting in 274 retained clusters.
+Just over two million reads derived from each of these five species (comprising 1% genome size equivalents) were co-clustered using the RepeatExplorer pipeline, producing a total of 74,001 clusters (n >2 reads).
+Because the smallest clusters are not informative with respect to repetitive sequence evolution, we chose to annotate only those clusters comprising greater than 0.01% of the total reads input (=201 reads); this procedure resulted in 274 retained clusters.
 We evaluated the cumulative read sum as the cluster number increases (clusters are numbered from largest to smallest) to confirm that this represents a reasonable partitioning of the data set (cotton_cutoff.png).

-Despite identically sized genomes, K. drynarioides and G. kirkii show an approximately 1 Mb difference in clustered repeats (109.4 Mb vs 110.3 Mb, respectively), although this lacks statistical significance.
-Contingency table analysis of the repetitive profiles of each species, as well as the total amount of repetitive DNA calculated for each, suggest that these profiles are indistinguishable (at p < 0.05), despite the intergeneric comparison.
-Interspecies (intragenus) repetitive profiles for those Gossypium species present in the analysis showed a different pattern, whereby the basally divergent G. raimondii compared to either A-genome species (i.e., G. herbaceum and G. arboreum) shows a highly distinct repetitive profile (p <0.05), although, notably, the sister A-genome species are not distinct (see discussion).
+Despite similarly sized genomes, K. drynarioides and G. kirkii show an approximately 1 Mb difference in clustered repeats (109.4 Mb vs 110.3 Mb, respectively), although this difference is not statistically significant.
+Contingency table analysis of the repetitive profiles of each species, as well as the total amount of repetitive DNA calculated for each, suggest that these profiles are indistinguishable (at p < 0.05), despite being an intergeneric comparison.
+Interspecies (intragenus) repetitive profiles for Gossypium species present in the analysis showed a different pattern, as expected from the two-fold difference in genome size, whereby G. raimondii shows a highly distinct repetitive profile (p <0.05) compared to either A-genome species (i.e., G. herbaceum and G. arboreum).
+Notably, the two A-genome species are not distinct (see discussion).

-To ascertain the extent of the differences between K. drynarioides and G. kirkii, we considered the possibility that while the overall repetitive profiles may not be significantly different, individual clusters may be.
+To explore further the similarities and differences between the repetitive fractions of the K. drynarioides and G. kirkii genomes, we considered the possibility that while the overall repetitive profiles may not be significantly different, individual clusters may be.
 Toward this end, we conducted a chi2 test of independence for each cluster and applied a Benjamini-Hochberg correction for multiple testing.
-At p<0.05, 55 clusters (out of 188) are differentially abundant in K. drynarioides versus G. kirkii, with the species displaying greater abundance occurring more frequently in K. drynarioides versus G. kirkii (34 versus 21 clusters), although the total number of reads in differentially abundant G. kirkii clusters was greater (7413 reads versus 7252, representing a 1.5 Mb genome-wide difference).
-Because these differentially abundant clusters could represent differences in either proliferation or decay/removal, we gauged the relative age of each cluster based of the method of Ferreira de Carvalho (2016).
-This analysis attempts to characterize the age of each cluster based on the distinctiveness of the reads which comprise the cluster; that is, younger clusters will have reads that are highly similar, whereas older clusters will have reads that show a number of differences.
+At p<0.05, 55 clusters (out of 188) are differentially abundant in K. drynarioides versus G. kirkii, with the species displaying greater abundance occurring more frequently in K. drynarioides versus G. kirkii (34 versus 21 clusters), although the total number of reads in differentially abundant G. kirkii clusters was marginally greater (7413 reads versus 7252, representing a 1.5 Mb genome-wide difference).
+Because these differentially abundant clusters could represent differences in either proliferation or decay/removal, we gauged the relative age of each cluster based of the method of Ferreira de Carvalho et al. (2016).
+This analysis attempts to characterize the age of each cluster based on the distinctiveness of the reads which comprise the cluster; that is, younger clusters will have reads that are more similar, compared to older clusters.
 While an imperfect measure, this characterization permits a generalized perspective on the repeats identified here.
 Overall, most of the repeats in K. drynarioides and G. kirkii displayed a pattern suggestive of older elements (202 “older” versus 72 “young”); however, of the 55 differentially abundant clusters, nearly half (25) were categorized as “younger” (Table Ages).
 Interestingly, over 80% of the “young” clusters were over-represented in K. drynarioides, potentially reflecting differential amplification in these two species.